Ranjithshetty20/RANJITH-R/README.md

 - 💻 I ~like~ **love** Design
 - 🔭 I’m currently working on toy Assembly SPM machine
 - 🌱 I’m currently learning Robtics and Automation
+- 🔭 All Types of Conveyor and Automation  Design
 #### :computer: Some of My Projects image links:

  ## “Click on the image to view more information.”